-A student who intends to officially withdraw from the University is encouraged to contact Records and Registration by telephone (717.901.5136), e-mail (Registrar@HarrisburgU.edu), or in person.
+A student who intends to officially withdraw from the University is encouraged to contact Records and Registration by telephone (717.901.5136), RegHelp Student Portal, or in person.
 It is recommended that a Withdrawal Form be completed, or the student will be unofficially withdrawn.